Kanomble/celery_blast/README.md

 <a name="blast_database"></a>
 ## BLAST Databases
 ## BLAST database preparation from GenBank or RefSeq assemblies
-First, you need to tell SymBLAST to download the refseq or genbank assembly summary file from the refseq [FTP](ftp://ftp.ncbi.nih.gov/genomes/refseq/) or genbank [FTP](https://ftp.ncbi.nlm.nih.gov/genomes/genbank/) directories.
+First, you need to tell CATHI to download the refseq or genbank assembly summary file from the refseq [FTP](ftp://ftp.ncbi.nih.gov/genomes/refseq/) or genbank [FTP](https://ftp.ncbi.nlm.nih.gov/genomes/genbank/) directories.
 The application loads the processed entries of the summary file into a pandas dataframe, that is displayed in the BLAST database transaction dashboard after pressing the submit button.
 Possible BLAST database user specifications are